Last time in What is SEO? Why Search Engine Optimization Matters, we discussed what SEO is and how Search Engines work.

 Step-by-step Guides is probably the most frequently used type of SEO content, and they work great!
 When you make it, make it as in-depth as possible, fill in the points that other sites might have missed out on.
 The more detail you write in the blog, the more value it can provide to the readers.
 You can be the source of reference they need, so there is more chance of getting backlinks.

 Complete Lists are where you compile tips, items, techniques, recipes, or whatever you want to talk about.
 These are valuable because you’re curating items from lots of different sources and cram them up into one long post.
 You can give the readers EVERYTHING they need in one blog.

 Content with Data is more likely to stand out from the rest in 2023.
 BuzzSumo discovered that “authoritative research and reference content continues to gain links.” despite the explosion of contents on the internet since 2015.
 Original research packed with quantitative data tends to gain lots of backlinks.
 You can make it even better by creating high-quality infographics to help to visualize your data.

 To Sum It Up

 As a beginner's guide, the key to success in SEO is to know who your target audience is, what keywords they search for, and creating relevant with the keywords you find.
 Actually, the SEO path is a really long way to go with lots of details you should look out for.
 But, we think this should be enough to get you started.

-Need help on how to SEO successfully in Thailand?
+Need Help on How to Do Successful SEO Marketing in Thailand?

-Does your brand need help with how to SEO Marketing?
+Does your brand need SEO Marketing Company?
 Our team at Sphere Agency is here to help you optimize your website for the highest ranking on Google.
 Check out our SEO Services for more information and Contact us today.